BAJAJ BROKING

 How is Marginal Tax Rate Calculated?

-Add up all sources of income, such as salary, business income, interest from fixed deposits, and any other taxable earnings.
+• Determine your taxable income: Add up all of your sources of income, such as your salary, business income, fixed-deposit interest, and any other taxable income.

-Include deductions from instruments like PPF, ELSS, and NPS to reduce your overall taxable income and effectively manage your marginal tax rate.
+2. Investment choices: Tax-saving instruments like ELSS, PPF, and NPS can lower taxable income and thus also lower the marginal tax rate.

 Marginal Tax Rate vs. Effective Tax Rate